Bedlington Terrier

 How much exercise do they need?

-They require moderate daily exercise, including walks and opportunities to run in a secure area.
+They are energetic dogs that require daily walks and opportunities to run in a secure area.

 Are they difficult to train?

-They are intelligent but can be independent; consistent, positive training methods work best.
+They are intelligent but can be independent; consistent, positive reinforcement training is recommended.

 View Official FCI Standard